 Cognitive therapy in Highgate, North London

 I am a cognitive therapist with a private practice in Highgate, North London.
 I can help with a wide range of issues including depression, anxiety, trauma, stress, phobias, relationship and parenting difficulties, anger management, a lack of confidence or low-self esteem, panic attacks and agoraphobia, substance abuse, addiction and eating disorders.
-I offer cognitive therapy for adults, older children and adolescents at my Highgate practice or via Skype.
+I offer cognitive therapy for adults and adolescents at my Highgate practice or via Skype.

 Before specialising in the cognitive approach I first trained as a counsellor, with a three-year counselling diploma at the Psychosynthesis Trust, followed by a one-year Foundation Certificate in Psychotherapy & Counselling at Regent's College.
 I later added a Certificate in Cognitive-Behavioural Coaching from the Centre for Coaching.
 This style of coaching is based on cognitive behaviour therapy (CBT) and was my introduction to cognitive therapy – a proven, highly effective approach I have specialised in ever since.